-In order to complete the Master's program, students must demonstrate a professional presentation and aptitude and an ability to integrate theory and practice by successfully completing a three-credit supervised counseling practicum experience, followed by a six-credit internship sequence.
+In order to complete the Master's program, students must demonstrate a professional presentation and aptitude and an ability to integrate theory and practice by successfully completing a supervised practicum experience, followed by an internship sequence.

 The Academic Capstone of the program is a two-part comprehensive examination in the form of a case study supported by peer-reviewed research.
 The case study provides students with the opportunity to fully integrate counseling and art therapy perspectives and practice.
 A comprehensive written treatment plan for an assigned counseling/art therapy case is submitted to two faculty readers.
 If the case study is found acceptable, the student is invited to an oral defense with a committee of faculty members.
 In general, students should be able to demonstrate the following in the comprehensive exam: